SMosegaard/cds-vis/assignments/assignment-3/README.md

 This repository is designed to perform transfer learning with pretrained CNN's on document classification using.

-The project will utilize the VGG16 model, which ...

-16 layers; 134 million trainable parameters
+The project will utilize the VGG16 model, which has an extremly deep and complex architecture with 16 layers and 134 million trainable parameters.
+It consists of multiple stacked pooling and convolutional layers with a final output layer of 1000 nodes...
-Deep, complex

-Multiple stacked pooling and convolution layers

-Massive – around 500MB

-Final output layer of 1000 nodes
+...

 I will test, whether we can predict types of document purely based only on its appearance rather than its contents?
 As a scientific paper appears differently to a poem, this repository tries to leverage this knowledge to try to predict what type of document we have, based on its visual appearance.